LiaPlayground/e-Learning-2019/README.md

 ### 2.3 Extensions to Markdown

+> __Why does Markdown only support static content?__
+>
-> Why does Markdown only support static content?
-We came a long way from printed
+> We came a long way from written scrolls to printed books to electronic books,
-> books to eBooks for electronic devices, which can still be printed out!
+> which can still be printed out or copied by hand!
+But, actually it is the same
-> Actually it is the same old format, which has been brought to a new device.
+> old format that has been brought to a new device.
+Although a computer and the
-> Although a computer and the Internet give us much more opportunities for
+> Internet give us much more opportunities for visualization, interaction, or
-> visualization, interaction, story telling ...
+> story telling ...

 #### 2.3.1 Multimedia

                              --{{0}}--
-Markdown supports 2 types of links (onto internal and external ressouces), which can be either direct or formated:
+Markdown supports 2 types of links (onto internal and external resources), which can be either direct or formatted:

                               {{0-1}}